saradcd77/Selenium-POM-/README.md

-Implemented Page Object Model (POM) in Selenium with Java
+Implemented Page Object Model (POM) in Selenium with Java and TestNG